- Written by MADISON FARKAS MADISON FARKAS

 Location is everything

-But Lakha-Evin isn't the only one asking why the question of public transportation was never addressed proactively.
+But Lakha-Evin isn't the only one asking why public transportation was never addressed proactively.
 Mara Kaplan is the owner of Let Kids Play, a consulting firm she operates out of Pittsburg, Pa.
 She works with park districts, equipment manufacturers and communities to encourage the inclusion of children of all abilities.

 "When people ask me, in my consulting business, about site-selection, I do say, 'where's the closest public transportation?'" she said.